forier/podtxt-docs/privacy-policy-en.md

 - Comply with legal obligations
 - Enforce our terms of service

-## 4. Sharing with Third Parties
+## 4. Third-Party Services and SDKs

 ### 4.1 Service Providers and Third-Party Processors

 We share your data with service providers and third-party processors who help us provide our services:

-**Payment Processors:**
-- Stripe, PayPal, Apple Pay, Google Pay for processing payments and subscriptions
+**Firebase Services:**
+- Firebase (Google Analytics, Firebase, Messaging) for app analytics, messaging, and cloud services
-- These services handle payment data securely and in compliance with PCI DSS
+- These services handle app data and provide mobile-specific functionality

-**Analytics Services:**
-- Google Analytics, Firebase Analytics for analyzing website usage
-- Mixpanel, Amplitude for behavioral analysis and engagement metrics

 **Cloud Storage and Infrastructure:**
 - AWS (Amazon Web Services), Google Cloud Platform for hosting and storage
-- Cloudflare for CDN and security

-**Customer Support:**
+- These services store and process app data securely

+**Subscription Management:**
-- Zendesk, Intercom for ticket management and customer support
+- RevenueCat or in_app_purchase for subscription management and processing
-- Crisp, Drift for real-time chat

-**Marketing Tools:**
-- Mailchimp, SendGrid for email marketing
-- HubSpot, Marketo for marketing automation
-- Facebook Pixel, Google Ads for advertising
+- Apple StoreKit and Google Play Billing for native payment systems
+- These services handle subscription data and payment processing

 **App Store Platforms:**
 - Apple App Store Connect for iOS distribution
 - Google Play Console for Android distribution

+**Type of data accessed:**
+- Device ID, error logs, anonymous usage data, transaction information

-All service providers are bound by data processing agreements that ensure the protection of your data.
+All third parties are bound by a Data Processing Agreement (DPA) that ensures the protection of your data.
+Some services perform cross-border data transfers (example: Firebase to the US).

 ### 4.2 Business Transfers